 When you saw a reverse-draw crossbow for the first time you probably thought something in the line of "Huh, what is this?
 A crossbow that shoots backward?".
 Yes, they do look different and work in a somewhat counter-intuitive way.
 But they present a cool innovation that shows what is possible to achieve with modern compound technology.

 Crossbows with reverse-draw design have a number of mechanical advantages over the conventional forward-draw models: longer power stroke, better balance, and lower draw weight.
 The main drawback is that they typically carry a higher price tag.
-And they can be more awkward for carrying in the bush.
+And they can be a tad more awkward for carrying in the bush.

 The structural differences of a reverse draw crossbow, compared to a regular one are as follows: